Continuing Education for Educators FAQ

 How does the registration process work?

 Students are encouraged to register at least two weeks before a class starts because class sizes are limited.
 A confirmation letter is emailed following the receipt of registration.
 Baker University reserves the right to cancel a course because of insufficient enrollment.
-Students may register by mailing or faxing in the registration form or calling 913.491.4432.
+Students may register by calling, faxing, or mailing in the registration form.

 What are the restrictions on enrollment?